Flexible Solar Panel Guide

 You can purchase flexible solar panels from online or big-box stores.
 This may be all you need if you’re shopping for a single flexible solar panel or a small flexible solar panel kit for your RV.

-If you’re considering solar panels for your home, though, you will want traditional rigid solar panels.
-A rooftop solar array is an investment, so you’ll want to get several quotes from solar installation companies in your area.
+If you’re considering solar panels for your home, you should shop for traditional rigid solar panels.
+A rooftop solar array is an investment, so be sure to get several quotes from solar installation companies in your area.
 These companies can advise you on the best solar panels for your household’s needs, and they usually offer financing options.

 FAQ